 We live in a society of convenience.
 The closer we are to urban areas, the easier it is to stop by a convenience store or drive-thru to quench our thirst.
 We need to stop at gas stations on big trips, which is a great time to pick up a couple of bottles at inflated prices.
 Regardless of all this convenience, we must keep water in our cars.

 There could be 50 gas stations within walking distance of every point of your journey, and you should still have water in your car.

-If you only use your car to drive the kids to school, take water with you.
-Even if you only use your car to go grocery shopping once a week, you need to have water in your car.
+If you only use your car to drive the kids to school, take water.
+Even if you only use your car to go grocery shopping once a week, you need water in your car.
 Even if you commute to work the same way every day and have never been late, take water with you.

 Emergency Situations and Survival Needs

-Emergency evacuations can happen anywhere, any time.
-A forecasted storm turns out to be far more dangerous than predicted, and you are stranded.
+Emergency evacuations can happen anywhere, at any time.
+A forecasted storm is far more dangerous than predicted, and you are stranded.
 A major bridge is suddenly out, and traffic jams up every other route, keeping you in gridlock for hours.
 You may find yourself stuck on the freeway with a flat, and the tow truck expects to take at least two hours.
 There are a million reasons you should keep drinking water in your car.

 In July of 2021, a rainstorm in Colorado caused multiple rock and mudslides and stranded several cars in a tunnel complex overnight.
 Though Interstate 70 had been closed earlier that day because of flash flood warnings, it had reopened to traffic just hours before the slides.
 How many of those people were traveling with enough water?

 More recently, a weather event called an atmospheric river descended in Canada, north of Washington State.
 It washed out all roads heading into the greater Vancouver area, a reasonably large metropolitan area.
 It left people stranded for days waiting for rescue, and those traveling by car realized they needed to make alternate plans.